8e7an/dotvim/NOTES.md

 `guw` Make the word after the cursor all lowercase.

-`gUw` Make the word after the cursor all uppercase.
+`gUw` Make the word AFTER the cursor all uppercase.

 `{number}guw` Make {number} of words all uppercase.

 `{number}gUw` Make {number} of words all lowercase.

+`guiw` Lowercase entire word.

 `gUiw` Uppercase entire word.

-`guiw` Lowercase entire word.
+`guaw` Make the whole word under the cursor all lowercase.

+`gUaw` Make the whole word under the cursor all lowercase.

 `g~iw` Toggle case entire word.